AhmadAlsebai/ahmadalsebai/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=AhmadAlsebai&label=Profile%20views&color=0e75b6&style=flat" alt="AhmadAlsebai" /> </p>

-I'm a mechanical engineer turned application engineer for automobile technology at Jetter AG, located near Stuttgart.
+I'm a mechanical engineer turned application engineer for automobile technology at Bucher Automation, located near Stuttgart.
 With a background in mechanical engineering, I have expanded my skillset to include software programming for embedded systems and automation control.
 I am always eager to learn new things and stay up to date with the latest technology.

 In addition to my work, I am passionate about technology and have completed a Master's degree in Mechatronics (Cyber Physical System) from Debrecen University in Hungary.